stanfordnlp/dspy/docs/building-blocks/5-metrics.md

 Your metric should also accept an optional third argument called `trace`.
 You can ignore this for a moment, but it will enable some powerful tricks if you want to use your metric for optimization.

 Here's a simple example of a metric that's comparing `example.answer` and `pred.answer`.
+This particular metric will return a `bool`.

 ```python
 def validate_answer(example, pred, trace=None):